winashcs/bug_bounty_bootcamp/README.md

 Basic NMAP commands : to implement NMAP use sudo su. nmap -o (ip address of the host system) detects the operating system of the host. nmap -A -T(0-5) (ip address of the host system), here (0-5) if you use lower number it scans slowly and it can prevent firewall/intrustion detection system from noticing it but scanning it in higher number can give faster results but it can go noticed. <br>

 Wireshark Sniffing : <br>
+Wireshark : is used to analyze traffic in a network,i.e,to analyze data packets that is being transmitted between network devices. <br>
+How attacks on non https happen ? : enter any login page on non https website on browser.
+Open the wireshark go for eth() type tcp contains "(loginusername)".
+Press the first request and open html form url encoded.
+You will find the password. <br>

+Kali NetHunter : framework to exploit Android devices. <br>

+Metasploit : gives information about security vulnerabilities on a network device. <br>
+msfconsole : is the command which should be typed after entering in root access to open Metasploit.
+To open root access type sudo su. <br>